lenelise/django/mysecondproject/README.md

 The code includes a lot of explanotary comments.
 It's because I am still learning and want to remember how things work, and why I have made the choices I have.

 ## Prioritized to do list :sunglasses:
-1. Eksport API
+1. Export API with same permission/accesss as POST and GET
-2. Soft delete av utgifter/brukere istedenfor hard delete (slik APIet er nå).
+2. Soft delete using DELETE api (now we have hard delete)
-3. Permissions og groups i django for tilgangsstyring.
+3. Use permission and groups to implement more fine grained control access
+4. Logging of some sort

 ## To do list :memo: